korizyx/krop/README.md

 }
 ```

-## Response Config
+## Response Example

-> Of course, it always sees these parameters as a response, but depending on the level of the HTTP protocol, more things may come up
+> It always sees these parameters as a response, but depending on the HTTP protocol level, more things can come up

 ```javascript
 {